 Improved the display of setting that

-is overruled: For example, Cue Command and MIB Mode settings of cue parts can be overruled by settings
+is overruled: For example, Cue Command and MIB Mode settings of cue parts can be overruled by settings of the sequence (Cue Command and MIB with their Force values).

-the Sequence sheet display the overruled value surrounded by exlamation marks.
+If the overruling is active, the cells in the Sequence sheet display the overruled value surrounded by exlamation marks.

-!Yes!
+For example: !Yes!

 In addition, the column header displays the forced value.